nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md

    You should only use Liferay's UI or API to manipulate data because they account for relationships between objects in Liferay DXP.
 Never use SQL directly on your database to remove records.
 Your SQL may miss object relationships, orphaning objects and causing performance problems.
 ```

-Listed below are some common places to check for unused objects.
+Next are some common places to check for unused objects.

-#### Objects From the Large/Populated Tables
+### Objects From the Large/Populated Tables

 Table rows are mapped to objects in Liferay DXP.
 Large tables with many records might contain many unused objects.
 The greater the table size and the records per table, the longer upgrading takes.

 Finding and removing unused objects associated with such tables reduces upgrade times.
-Your data import log (from the previous step) can provide valuable table information.
+Importing data from your Liferay backup can provide valuable table information.
 Database engines show this information in different ways.
 For example, your database import log might look like this:

 ```
 Processing object type SCHEMA\_EXPORT/TABLE/TABLE\_DATA